raonilourenco/MLDebugger/README.md

 # MLDebugger [![Build Status](https://travis-ci.com/raonilourenco/MLDebugger.svg?branch=master)](https://travis-ci.com/raonilourenco/MLDebugger)

-MLDebugger is a framework for finding root causes of erros in machine learning pipelines.
+MLDebugger is a framework for finding root causes of errors in machine learning pipelines.
 For more detailed information about the framework, please refer to our DEEM paper:

 [*Debugging Machine Learning Pipelines.
 R. Lourenco, J. Freire, and D. Shasha.
 In Proceedings of the 3rd International Workshop on Data Management for End-to-End Machine Learning (DEEM),2019*](https://arxiv.org/abs/2002.04640)